elastic/apm/specs/integrations/synthetics.md

 #### Browser checks

-When executing a Synthetics journey with APM tracing enabled for specific URLs using the --apm_tracing_urls flag, the Synthetics agent takes the following
+When executing a Synthetics journey with tracing enabled for all outgoing requests `**/*` or for specific URLs with the --apm_tracing_urls flag, the Synthetics agent takes the following actions:
-actions:

 1. Adds the traceparent header to each matching outgoing request.
 2. Includes trace.id and parent.id in all the Step Elasticsearch (ES) documents for the journey.